Key Takeaways

 Increasing demand has translated into high salaries for those with key machine learning skills.
 When ‘machine learning (ML) engineer’ topped Indeed’s Best Jobs of 2019 list, the reported average base salary was $146,085.
 This growth hasn’t leveled off just yet: LinkedIn placed machine learning engineer fourth on its 2022 Jobs on the Rise list, with a salary range of $72,600-$170,000 — a big improvement on the 2020 median US earnings of $41,535.

-But what does a machine learning career look like in 2022?
+But what does a machine learning career look like?
 What education do you need, and what’s your path to progress?
 In this article, you’ll see that in the case of machine learning, these questions are more closely linked than they might initially appear.
 Read on to gain a better understanding of what a machine learning engineer does, and how graduate-level degrees can unlock higher rungs on the career ladder.

 What kinds of machine learning careers are out there?